• Proto-Indo-European Religion

 The festival is retained in many Christian countries as the feast day of St. James or St. Iacobi, set to July 25 and October 25, depending on the calendar.
 The two St. James have many features in common with the Indo-European God Yama, but the exact path of transmission is not clear.

-of business on Feb.
-1, 2010.
-It was then published at pierce.yolasite.com/bouphonia with an update, but Yola was hacked on Nov.
+This article was published on pierce.yolasite.com/bouphonia, but Yola was hacked presumably by a disgruntled employee on Nov.
 22, 2011.
-The article is now being republished here.
+The article is now published here.